-

 Developing Our Workforce The Marin County Office of Education (MCOE) is actively seeking civic-oriented businesses to host spring and summer internships for students at San Rafael High, Terra Linda High, Novato High, and San Marin High Schools.
 MCOE's School to Career Partnership provides students with direct support to engage in hands-on work-based learning experience and career exploration, leading to high-demand, high-wage jobs.
 Student's interests cover a broad scope of industries.
 Your participation

-Thursday, February 06, 2025Prepare Your Business For Enhanced Immigration Enforcement
+Thursday, February 06, 2025Prepare Your Business for Enhanced Immigration Enforcement

 We know that the prospect of ICE audits or immigration raids can be stressful—especially if you’re in a high-risk industry.
 This guide is designed to give you clear, practical steps to help your business stay on top of compliance, protect your team, and keep operations steady, all while keeping things calm and straightforward.Know Your Legal ResponsibilitiesWork Authorization Basics: Every employee needs to have a completed Form I-9.
 Make sure Section 1 is done on day one and that you finish Section 2